jdede/inet-showcases/_docs/visualizer/datalinkactivity/index.md

 parameter to true.

 `DataLinkVisualizer` is able to observe packets at *service*, *peer* and *protocol* level.
-The observed level can be set by the `activityLevel` parameter.
+The level where packets are observed can be set by the `activityLevel` parameter.
 At *service* level, all packets are displayed which pass through the data link layer (i.e. carry data from/to higher layers).
 At *peer* level, the visualization is triggered by those packets which are internal to the operation of the